 The crowd is a superior choice for testing the functionality of a digital product because it can quickly test common and uncommon uses.
 We call this “discovering your blind spots” be an objective crowdtest will exercise your app in ways you never imagined.

+Security Testing.
 Cyber threats are only increasing and important to make sure your digital products are secure.
 There are many tools that security experts have at their disposal for analyzing and monitoring their systems.
 Another powerful tool at their disposal is security crowdtesting.
 A professional crowd of security testers can offer a last line of analysis at reasonable rates

 SHORTCOMINGS OF CROWDTESTING: